Master of Science in Nursing (M.S.N.)

 Introduction

-America’s changing population coupled with the complexity of the healthcare system requires increasingly knowledgeable nurses who can lead change and effectively collaborate with the interprofessional team to improve the health of those they serve.
-To meet ever changing demands and ensure the continued quality of nursing care, Benedictine University’s Department of Nursing and Health offers its online Master of Science in Nursing (M.S.N.) to prepare registered nurses to become nurse educators or nurse executive leaders.
+America’s changing population coupled with the complexity of the healthcare system requires increasingly knowledgeable nurses who can lead change and effectively collaborate with the interprofessional team to improve the health outcomes of those they serve.
+To meet ever-changing demands and ensure the continued quality of nursing care, Benedictine University’s Department of Nursing and Health offers its online Master of Science in Nursing (M.S.N.) to prepare registered nurses to become nursing leaders.

 Overview